justfid/GResearch-Project/README.md

-See our project dfg pptx for info
+See "Our Project.
+DFJ.pptx" for more detailed info